daler/pybedtools/docs/source/tutorial.rst

 2. You know how to use Python (if not, check out some tutorials like `Learn Python the Hard Way`_)

-Follow the :ref:`installation` instructions if you haven't already done so to install both BEDTools_ and :mod:`pybedtools`.

 A brief note on conventions
 ---------------------------